amineelgardoum-rgb/Rag_amine_chatbot/README.md

      ```
    - **Important:** Return to the root directory before running docker-compose: `cd ..`
 3. **Customize the Knowledge Base (Optional):**
    Open `chatbot/rag_text_info.txt` and add or modify the text content.
-This is the information the chatbot will use to answer questions about Amine.

 ### Running the Application